Living with Fibromyalgia: The Evidence-Based Guide

 Mast cells are immune cells found throughout the body, including in the brain.
 Research suggests they play a meaningful role in fibromyalgia, with evidence that mast cell mediators, including histamine, substance P, and pro-inflammatory cytokines like IL-6 and TNF, may contribute to neuroinflammation and pain sensitisation [6, 19].

 Thalamic mast cells, in particular, have been proposed to stimulate nociceptive neurons and activate microglia, creating a feedback loop that maintains the pain state.
-This is a relatively new and evolving area of research, but it’s one with significant therapeutic implications.
-We’ve covered the mast cell connection in fibromyalgia in more detail elsewhere on the site.
+This is a relatively new and evolving area of research, but one with significant therapeutic implications.
+We have covered the mast cell connection in fibromyalgia in more detail elsewhere on the site.

 Small Fibre Neuropathy